nanocosmos/documentation-net/docs/cloud/analytics-introduction.md

 sidebar_label: General
 ---

-nanoStream Cloud Analytics offers a great way to monitor and analyze the performance and quality of service of your live streams.
+**nanoStream Analytics** offers a great way to monitor and analyze the performance and quality of service of your live streams.<br/>
+Get started today with either:
+- our dedicated **<a href="https://metrics.nanocosmos.de/">Analytics Dashboard</a>**, providing the most important metrics for a quick and easy start
+- and a corresponding **<a  href="https://metrics.nanocosmos.de/api/doc/v2/">API</a>** to get you covered with even more insights and full access of your streaming performances

 ![Screenshot: nanoStream Analytics Worldmap](../assets/analytics/analytics.png) *Screenshot: nanoStream Analytics Worldmap*